jbeckford-data/jbeckford-data.github.io/index.md

 </div>

 <br> <img src="images/52183258.png?raw=true"/>
 <p> Analyzing multi-leg options strategies is a serious passion of mine.
-While every broker offers a similar app, I wanted to build one myself.
+While every broker offers a similar analysis, I wanted to build one myself.

 _Note: Check the "included" checkbox to add any leg to the graph profile._
 </p>